Gaussian Invariant Markov Chain Monte Carlo: Gaussian invariant MCMC

 In this section we develop Gaussian invariant MCMC proposal distributions based on three levels of increasing computational cost: (i) a zero-order RWM-like proposal, (ii) a first-order or MALA-like proposal that exploits gradients $\nabla \log \pi(x)$ of the log target, and (iii) a second-order proposal that automatically specifies the preconditioning by possibly exploiting some information of the Hessian matrix $\nabla^2 \log \pi(x)$.

-To start with the simplest case (i), suppose for $\pi(x)$ we have a global Gaussian approximation $\hat{\pi}(x) = \mathcal{N}(x|\mu, \Sigma)$.
-A way to use $\hat{\pi}(x)$ in MCMC for targeting $\pi$ is to consider the independent Metropolis algorithm with proposal $q(y) = \hat{\pi}(y)$.
+To start with case (i), suppose for $\pi(x)$ we have a Gaussian approximation $\hat{\pi}(x) = \mathcal{N}(x|\mu, \Sigma)$.
+A way to use $\hat{\pi}$ to target $\pi$ is to consider the independent Metropolis algorithm with proposal $q(y) = \hat{\pi}(y)$.
 However, this can have high rejection rates when $\hat{\pi}$ is not a good approximation to $\pi$.
-Another way is to use a RWM-like scheme with proposal the following autoregressive density,
+Another way is to use a RWM-like scheme with the following autoregressive proposal,

 where the parameter $\gamma \in (0, 2)$ controls the autocorrelation between $y$ and $x$ so that when $\gamma=1$ the proposal reduces to independent Metropolis, while when $\gamma$ is close to zero, $y$ will be close to $x$.
 It is easy to verify that the above $q(y|x)$ is reversible and therefore invariant to the Gaussian approximation $\hat{\pi}(x) = \mathcal{N}(x|\mu, \Sigma)$.
-Also, it has the same form with pCN that has been applied to latent Gaussian models \citep{cotter2013mcmc,Neal99, beskos2008mcmc}.
+Also, it has the same form as pCN that has been applied to latent Gaussian models \citep{cotter2013mcmc,Neal99, beskos2008mcmc}.
 The difference is that here we care about invariance over a Gaussian approximation $\hat{\pi}$ to some generic target $\pi$, where $\pi$ is not necessarily a latent Gaussian model.

-A limitation of the proposal in \eqref{eq:proposal_1} is that it requires to choose specific values for both parameters $\mu$ and $\Sigma$.
+A limitation of \eqref{eq:proposal_1} is that it depends on specific values for both parameters $\mu$ and $\Sigma$.
 We can avoid this by adding information from the target $\pi$, such as first and second order derivatives.
-In case (ii) we make use of the gradient vector $\nabla \log \pi(x)$ and construct the proposal
+In case (ii) we use the gradient vector $\nabla \log \pi(x)$ and construct the proposal